joshshiman/picklejar/backend/README.md

 - Can vote on their own suggestion
 - Votes are anonymous
 - Phase ends when:
-  - All members have voted, OR
+  - Host manually completes the PickleJar, OR
-  - Time deadline is reached, OR
+  - Time deadline is reached (automatically transitions to completed)
-  - Host manually completes the PickleJar

 ### 4. Results
 - The suggestion with the most points wins